riddhi-testcases/MindfulPath/README.md

 # MindfulPath
-AI-powered journaling, goal tracking & wellness analytics

-**MindfulPath** is a modern personal growth platform built with **Next.js 15**, offering intelligent journaling, emotional tracking, and community features—all designed with affordability and local payments in mind.
+**MindfulPath** is a modern personal growth platform built with **Next.js 15**, offering intelligent journaling, emotional tracking, goal entries and wellness analytics.

 > Note: The pricing section is included for realism and design purposes only — the product is completely free to use ofcourse.